justuseapen/pavlok_style_guide/development_workflow_using_git.md

 9. Push your branch to GitHub `git push origin BRANCH NAME`
 10. Make a pull request

 Congratulations!
 That is going to be the workflow you use on any new project you join at Pavlok!
 If you're currently working on a project, you can simply start that workflow at step 4.

 # Branches
 The default branch in a project is known as a master branch.
 This is the branch that we will push to production and is therefore sacred.

+A GitHub repo is a tree, where the tip of each branch is the snapshot of the most recent commit.

+Use tig `brew install tig` to view repo trees and examine diffs.

+Let’s run through an example:

+## Branching off of Pavlokcom
+1. Firstly, decide which branch you want to break off of.
+Are you starting a new feature?
+If so, start from master:
+2. Clone master using git clone git@github.com:maneeshsethi/Pavlokcom.git .
+3. Or, do you want the latest code for an in-progress feature?
+You’ll still want to clone master.
+But then you have…
+4. …Pull the branch you are looking for: git pull origin branch_im_looking_for
+5. Then, break off a new branch with git checkout -b branch_name_explaining_what_youre_doing
+6. Make changes to that document and COMMIT EARLY AND OFTEN.
+This means git add ./files/with/changes and git commit -m”detailed message about changes made”
+7. A good github repository allows us to track feature creation all the way through the product lifecycle.
+We’ll never lose code this way.
+8. When the feature you’re building is completed, and hopefully well-tested, you can git push origin branch_name_explaining_what_youre_doing
+9. If you look at the branch in GitHub, you there will be an option to create a pull request.
+Doing so will update the collaborators and someone can code review your branch and choose to merge with master.
+This ensures at least two people look at all the code.
+This is extremely important to maintaining good code quality and is an essential habit to propagate.

-## Ten commandments of the master branch
+## Ten git commandments
 1. Thou shalt not pollute the master branch with buggy code.
 2. Thou shalt refactor thy code before pushing to master.
-3.
+3. Thou shalt commit early and commit often.
+4. Thou shalt submit pull requests.
+5. Thou shalt share thy codebase.
+6. Thou shalt not push directly to master.
+7. Thou shalt name your branches in lowercase snake string

 # Existing projects